ovska/FlameCsv/docs/docs/benchmarks.md

 <img src="../data/charts/write_light.svg" alt="Writing 5000 records" class="chart-light" />
 <img src="../data/charts/write_dark.svg" alt="Writing 5000 records" class="chart-dark"" />

-> Note that the Y axis doesn't start from 0 in this chart (Excel default behavior for this data)
+> Note that the Y axis for "Mean" doesn't start from 0 in this chart (this is Excel's default behavior for this dataset)

-> TODO: link to specific commit and dataset

 ### Cold-start